 3 tbs extra virgin olive oil – preferably Greek

 2 large onions, grated

 2-3 whole spring onions, and the green part, finely chopped

 Note: They don’t need to boil more -just enough to soften, so they don’t break whilst folding.

 Remove and cool immediately under running water or in a large bowl with iced water.
-Repeat this process till the last group.
+Repeat this process until the last group.

-Remove pan from heat, allow to cool, and add remaining stuffing ingredients, salt and freshly ground black pepper.
+Remove pan from heat, allow cooling, and add remaining stuffing ingredients, salt and freshly ground black pepper.
 Stir, taste and adjust seasoning if necessary.

 To wrap/ fold the small Greek dolmades: Take 1 leaf and place 1 tsp of stuffing mix in the centre.
 Firstly fold the right side of the leaf and then the left on top, giving an elongated shape, with the stuffing on the bottom end.
 Fold and roll the leaf with closure on the underside.
 Ready!